chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 And that's the end of the lecture content for today.
 We've covered the basics of how to connect a front end uI to a smart contract.
-To read data on chain and create transactions.
+To read data on-chain and create transactions.
 We've covered interacting with a smart contract using Typescript.
 Enabling you to create your own scripts, APIs, automation or caches using Typescript.
 We've covered some of the unique constraints that you might encounter, and what tools there are out there to help with this.
 You should now hopefully have some core knowledge to start playing around with these tools to create your own Full Stack Decentralised Applications.

 ---